victoriousvictor42/Anonymized-Sales/README.md

 There are no known bugs at the time of completion
 ## Technologies Used
 Python 3.13
-Pandas module
+Pandas module,
-Numpy module
+Numpy module,
-scipy module
-mathplotlib module
+mathplotlib module,
-seaborn module
+seaborn module,
 ARIMA

 ## Support and contact details